SKK402/SKK402/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-👋 Hey there!
-I'm a first-year college student passionate about technology and coding.
+👋 I'm a first-year college student passionate about technology and coding.
 I’m currently diving into JavaScript and learning Java while building web projects using HTML and CSS.<br><br>🌐 I’m deeply interested in cloud computing, competitive programming, and making contributions to open-source.

 ## 🌐 Socials: